 The advantage of dark mode extends beyond aesthetics.
 By minimizing the light emissions and ensuring an optimal contrast ratio, it seeks to diminish the ocular strain inflicted by prolonged screen time, especially in darker settings.
 This shift to darker themes isn’t exclusive to browsers; it’s prevalent across various platforms and applications, from Windows 10 to productivity tools like MS Word, Excel, and PowerPoint.
 Furthermore, Chrome empowers its users with an option to enforce dark mode, irrespective of their OS’s default theme, ensuring a consistent and comfortable browsing experience.

 In this RiseWindows guide, we’re about to embark on a journey to unlock the darker, gentler side of Google Chrome.
 Let’s delve into the steps that will illuminate the path to a more visually pleasant browsing realm.

 How to enable or force Dark Mode for Web Contents in Google Chrome?

 Use the following steps to dark mode for web content in Google Chrome:-

 Step 1: First, open Google Chrome on your computer.

-Step 2: Now, type the following in the address bar, and press
+Step 2: Now, type the following in the address bar, and press Enter:-

 Step 3: Type “dark” in the “Search flags” box.
 You will see the “Force Dark Mode for Web Contents” flag.